 where $\gamma \equiv \sqrt{-{\rm det}\,g_{\mu\nu}}$ and $d^3x \equiv d\eta \, d^2x\!_\perp$, and $\mu$ and $q$ are the chemical potential and the density of particles, respectively.
-For the reason mentioned in Section.2, to fix the acceleration and Unruh temperature, the integration in the $\rho$-direction is not included in the space-time integration in the action.
-As a result, $\rho$ is a parameter in our analysis, and the Unruh temperature that the gas experiences is given according to the relation in eq.(\ref{UnruhTemprerature}).
-At this time, we can see that the action is needed to be multiplied by a quantity with the dimension of length so that it becomes dimensionless.
-We put $d\rho$ to this purpose.
-However the space-time integration is the one without the $\rho$-direction.
-Explanation for $\pi^{\eta}$ and ${\cal H}$ is in what follows.
+For the reason mentioned in Sec.\ref{ebwlr}, to fix the acceleration (Unruh temperature), the integrate of the $\rho$-direction is not included in the spacetime integrate in the action.
+As a result, $\rho$ is a parameter in our analysis, and the Unruh temperature that the gas experiences is constant according to the relation in (\ref{UnruhTemprerature}).
+However, at this time, the action is needed to be multiplied by a quantity with the dimension of length so that the action can become dimensionless.
+For this purpose, We put $d\rho$.
+However, the spacetime integrate is the one without the $\rho$-direction.
+Explanation for $\pi^{\eta}$ and ${\cal H}$ is given in the following.

 $ \big(\pi^{\mu},\pi^{\mu}{}^*\big) \equiv \big( \frac{\p {\cal L}}{\p(\p_\mu \phi^*)},\,\frac{\p {\cal L}}{\p(\p_\mu \phi)} \big) $ are the momenta given as

 ${\cal H}$ is the Hamiltonian density given as